shafnasir/MyPlanBook/PB.md

 As someone who cares about my health and fitness, I want to calculate and record my body fat percentage over time so that I can determine how lean I am and determine the progression of my bodily composition.

 **Criteria of Satisfaction**
-- Calculate and record bodyfat percentage based on skin fold caliper measurements and a waist measurement for a given day.
+- Calculate and record body fat percentage based on skin fold caliper measurements and a waist measurement for a given day.
 - Select a date for body fat percentage calculation.
 - See past body fat percentages from previous days.
 - See a graphical representation of the change in body fat percentage over time.